v2krishna/kickstarter-analysis/README.md

 ![OutcomesBasedOnLaunchDate](/resources/Theater_Outcomes_vs_Launch.png)

 * Theater campaigns are more successful that are launched during May to July months when compared to the other months
-* Same number of campaigns are failed during May to Aug.
-* Zero Campaigns are been cancelled once started.
+* Jan, Feb , Mar and Aug are having around same percentage of success rates, Zero Campaigns are been cancelled once started.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](/resources/Outcomes_vs_Goals.png)